 LADWP is committed to providing reliable power and improving public safety.
 Due to LADWP's highly urbanized service territory and circuit configuration, the wildfire risk profile is minimal.
 Careful assessment of wildfire risks including the impacts of preemptive and wind-event triggered proactive power shut-off procedures were considered during the development of this Plan.
 However, LADWP has determined that the adverse impact on health, safety, and quality of life of its customers outweighs the perceived benefits derived from pre-emptive power shut-offs.
 In order to maintain public safety, LADWP executes its de-energization protocols on a per incident basis.
-As a result, LADWP will de-energize its lines in the event of a disaster such as a wildfire, if it is deemed necessary based on safety and reliability issues.
+As a result, LADWP may block reclosers or de-energize its lines in the event of a wildfire, or specific threat identified by LADWP personnel if it is deemed necessary based on safety and reliability issues.
+Additionally, LADWP maintains compliance with all relevant federal, state, and local resource planning standards, including contingencies for generation and transmission losses or outages due to any unplanned event.

-Within the City of Los Angeles, LADWP operates a 24-hour 7 day a week Electric Trouble Section that responds to power outage related concerns in the distribution system.
+Within the City, LADWP operates a 24-hour 7 day a week Electric Trouble Section that responds to power outage related concerns in the distribution system.
 If LADWP receives a notification regarding a possible hazard, LADWP will send an Electric Trouble Patrol Crew to the hazard to determine the appropriate action.
-If that crew determines that there as an imminent public safety hazard, they have the authority to call an Electric Trouble Dispatcher and de-energize the power line.
+If that crew determines that there as an imminent public safety hazard, they have the authority to call an Electric Trouble Dispatcher, or the ECC, and de-energize the power line.
 LADWP's Electric Trouble Section has direct phone contacts with LAFD and LAPD for any and all emergencies.
 When LADWP receives a notice of a possible hazard from any of these agencies, LADWP responds immediately without any delay.
 Within its HFTDs, LADWP's patrol crews patrol the entirety of the de-energized circuit prior to re-energization.
 The patrol crew, in conjunction with Electric Trouble, then determines what is needed to either: make any necessary repairs and to re-energize the line or isolate the hazard through switching and re-energize the line from another source.
 Typically, the average length of outage in LADWP service territory is under 2.5 hours.